ryanccrawford/minicrm/README.md

 ```

-Before saveing the above to your .env file, replace the MySQL database username and password with your own.
+Before saving the above to your .env file, replace the MySQL database username and password with your own.

 Sorry will finish documentation when time is avail...